-- 3.13 Although the Spending Review covered three years (2022/23 to 2024/25), it is not clear whether this will translate into a three-year local government funding settlement. - 3.14 The Chancellor's announcements included various capital funds (£300m grant funding to unlock brownfield sites, £1.5bn to regenerate unused land, UK Shared Prosperity Fund £2.6bn, Levelling-Up Fund £4.8bn).
+- 3.13 Although the Spending Review covered three years (2022/23 to 2024/25), this has only translated into a one-year local government funding settlement. - 3.14 The Chancellor's announcements included various capital funds (£300m grant funding to unlock brownfield sites, £1.5bn to regenerate unused land, UK Shared Prosperity Fund £2.6bn, Levelling-Up Fund £4.8bn).
 Access to this funding will be through a bidding process; it is not clear what the criteria will be.
 Reflecting its low standing in the levelling up agenda, Maidstone is a Priority 2 area.